revolist/revogrid-docs/compare/syncfusion-gantt-alternative.md

 ### RevoGrid approach

-RevoGrid Gantt extends the existing grid foundation.
+RevoGantt extends the existing grid foundation.
 The task table remains a first-class editable data surface, and the scheduling engine projects the same project data onto the timeline.

 This works well when you want: